EBhuvan06/sky2syn_week_1/README.md

         Reset________________|                   q

 ```
-But for this code the q is going to be 1 every where as where reset is high we are assigning 1 to it so every where its going to be 1 irrespective of clk and reset.
-Lets see the output waveform.
-Graph_2 The out put synthesis is optimised into a single block because any instant of clock or reset the output is 1 so it is optimised to a single block optimisation

 But for this code the q is going to be 1 every where as where reset is high we are assigning 1 to it so every where its going to be 1 irrespective of clk and reset. \
 Lets see the output waveform.